-The state horse show Senior and Junior queens will be crowned by their respective reigning queen.
+The state horse show queen will be crowned by their respective reigning queen.
 The new queens shall reign during the horse show and represent Arkansas 4-H members throughout the year.
 They should anticipate participation in various public events during their reigns as ambassadors for 4-H.